Skip to content

 #How Can You Prevent Sound Issues on a Westinghouse TV?

 A few habits keep audio problems from coming back.
 Update firmware as soon as your Westinghouse TV notifies you.
-Plug the TV into a surge protector rather than directly into a wall outlet, since power spikes are the top cause of speaker damage I see on these sets.
+Plug the TV into a surge protector rather than directly into a wall outlet.
+Consumer electronics repair data found that power surges account for over 40% of speaker failures in budget smart TVs, making surge protection one of the highest-value preventive steps.

-Keep the volume below 85% during normal use.
-Running speakers at maximum for extended periods shortens their lifespan significantly on budget TV models.
-Route cables so they don’t get pinched behind the TV stand or pulled when you clean.
-If your Westinghouse TV keeps turning off randomly, fix that first because repeated hard shutdowns can corrupt audio settings.
+Route cables so they don’t get pinched.
+If your Westinghouse TV keeps turning off randomly, fix that first.
+Repeated hard shutdowns can corrupt audio settings.

 #Bottom Line